ropensci/EML/vignettes/Advanced_writing_of_EML.md

 ```

 ```
+$`EML specific tests`
+[1] "Error processing keyrefs: //additionalMetadata/describes : Error in xml document.
+This EML instance is invalid because referenced id 42 does not exist in the given keys."

 $`XML specific tests`
 [1] "cvc-complex-type.2.4.a: Invalid content starting with element 'additionalMetadata'.
 The content must match '(((\"\":access){0-1},((((\"\":dataset)|(\"\":citation))|(\"\":software))|(\"\":protocol))),(\"\":additionalMetadata){0-UNBOUNDED})'."
 ```

 While it is difficult to create invalid EML using the constructor functions, it is not impossible so it never hurts to check.